isomerpages/nlb-biblioasia/_holding-area/Providing Independent and Non Partisan Views: The Nominated Member of Parliament Scheme.md

 description: "Providing Independent and Non-Partisan Views: The Nominated Member of Parliament Scheme"
 ---
 #### The Nominated Member of Parliament Scheme was set up to present more opportunities for Singaporeans to participate in politics.
-But its implementation in 1990 was not without controversy.
+But its implementation in 1990 was not without controversy.&nbsp;

 By Benjamin Ho and John Choo